Cross-site request forgery: Example

-When accessing the attack link to the local uTorrent application at localhost:8080, the browser would also always automatically send any existing cookies for that domain.
-This general property of web browsers enables CSRF attacks to exploit their targeted vulnerabilities and execute hostile actions as long as the user is logged into the target website (in this example, the local uTorrent web interface) at the time of the attack.
+When accessing the attack link to the local μTorrent application at localhost:8080, the browser would also always automatically send any existing cookies for that domain.
+This general property of web browsers enables CSRF attacks to exploit their targeted vulnerabilities and execute hostile actions as long as the user is logged into the target website (in this example, the local μTorrent web interface) at the time of the attack.